MBA Students in the Puyuan wine cellar

 If you are an international student, that is, neither a citizen nor a permanent resident of the United States, there are a few additional application process requirements you should keep in mind:

 All transcripts must be submitted in an envelope sealed by the institution.
 Unofficial copies of academic records are not acceptable.
 True copies of academic records from other countries will be accepted only if, after the copies have been made, they have been personally signed, stamped, and sealed by a governmental or educational official who certifies that they are exact copies of original documents.
 A translation and evaluation from a qualified evaluation service should accompany documents in languages other than English.
-Please note that no action will be taken on an application unless all academic records are certified or official.
+Please note that no action will be taken on an application unless all academic records are certified as official.

 Certification of Finances Information

-Government regulations require that international students provide evidence that they are able to meet the financial requirements of their education, living expenses, and miscellaneous costs To meet this requirement, you must complete and submit the Certificate of Finances form and the required supporting documents outlined in that form.
+Government regulations require that international students provide evidence that they are able to meet the financial requirements of their education, living expenses, and miscellaneous costs.
+To meet this requirement, you must complete and submit the Certificate of Finances form and the required supporting documents outlined in that form.
 Please note that the I-20 process cannot be completed without this information.
-This information is typically required upon acceptance and confirmation into a graduate program at Pacific.
+This information is typically required upon your acceptance and confirmation into a graduate program at Pacific.